Angus-Paillaugue/Nothing-Notes/README.md

 - [x] Add share note functionality
 - [ ] Add a loading state to the create note buttons
 - [ ] ~~Add a possibility to get started without an account (store notes in localStorage) with a disclaimer that notes will not be accessibles from others devices~~
+- [ ] Add SMTP and send mail functions
+- [ ] Change loading state for all of the buttons